 What were these foods?
-All were alkaline forming foods except for one and many were watery.
+All were alkaline-forming foods except for one and many were watery.
 I would eat lots of watermelon all year long.
-Watermelon, celery, romaine lettuce, zucchini, blueberries, fresh orange juice, fish, a small bit of avocado, a little well-cooked potato, and when these were part of the vegetable juice ingredients: carrots, bean sprouts and apples.
-Later I was able to add fish and more vegetables.
+Watermelon, celery, romaine lettuce, zucchini, blueberries, a little fresh orange juice, fish, a small bit of avocado, a little well-cooked potato, and I drank lots of vegetable juice.
+When these were part of the vegetable juice ingredients: carrots, bean sprouts, and apples.

 Here is the recipe for my favourite vegetable juice: Perfect Vegetable Juice

 Finally, after years of extreme indigestion, I did get my digestive health back thanks to specific testing telling me about my food sensitivities and products to nourish me back to health.
 The good news is that it worked!
 I am happy to say that I can eat almost everything now except chemical additives in food and that I believe is my body’s intelligence.

 My experience led me to research and learning from a natural doctor to heal my digestion.
 I wrote two e-books focusing on this.

 This is my first book which goes into detail and has recipes in it too.